 [IMAGE]

-Garden art in the Orient, Shiraz, Iran (photo: Breckle).
+Garden art in the Oriental city Shiraz, Iran (photo: Breckle).

 1 Phytomass and primary production of the individual vegetation zones and the entire biosphere

-The geo-biosphere covers the earth's surface as a thin shell, as the thinnest little skin; it includes the uppermost rooted soil layer and the air layer near the ground, as far as the organisms protrude into it, as well as all waters.
+The geo-biosphere covers the Earth's surface as a thin shell, as the thinnest little skin; it includes the uppermost rooted soil layer and the air layer near the ground, as far as the organisms protrude into it, as well as all waters.
 The entire biological material cycle thus also takes place in it.

 Of the total biomass on land, phytomass accounts for over 99%, so that we can confine ourselves to the distribution of the same in our considerations.
 It shows clear relationships with the zonobiomes.

 The exact determination of phytomass and primary production encounters difficulties.
-As early as 1970, Bazilevich et al. published calculations, evaluating the relevant literature, for the individual thermal zones and bioclimatic areas of the earth.
+As early as 1970, Bazilevich et al. published calculations, evaluating the relevant literature, for the individual thermal zones and bioclimatic areas of the Earth.
 The mean phytomass and the mean annual primary production per hectare (t/ha) are calculated for the individual areas as dry mass in tons (t).
 After measuring the area of each region, not including the area of rivers, lakes, glaciers and firns, the total phytomass and the total annual primary production are also given for each region.
 Summing these figures gives the phytomass and annual production of the Earth's land surface.
 To this, the ◘ Table M-1 also adds the corresponding data for water bodies.
 These are potential values, i.e. based on natural vegetation that has not been altered by humans.

 Bazilevich et al. (1970) distinguish five thermal zones: 1. polar (arctic), 2. boreal, 3. temperate, 4. subtropical, and 5. tropical.
 The first two zones have a humid climate, while three areas are distinguished for each of the other three: a humid (h), a semiarid (s), and an arid (a) (cf. map in ◘ Fig. M-1, and ◘ Table M-1).